Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Catalog of Identified Algol-type Eclipsing Binaries

 \section{Catalog of Identified Algol-type Eclipsing Binaries}

-For the convenience of selecting a candidate EA to search for pulsation, currently confirmed 434 Algol-type eclipsing binaries are cataloged.
+For the convenience of selecting a candidate EA to search for pulsation, currently confirmed 435 Algol-type eclipsing binaries are cataloged.
 As seen in Fig.\,\ref{Fig:HR-diagram}, pulsation could be excited in almost everywhere across the H--R diagram, so spectral types is not an exclusive criterion in the selection of candidate pulsators.
 Entries for member stars are listed in the order of ascending Right Ascension.
 Some oEA systems have been included in this collection.
 Other data and references to stars are not given for simplicity.
-These materials are a copy of part of the post-doctoral report of Dr. Yang Y.-G. (2010).
+These materials are an update to the 434 entries given in the post-doctoral report of Dr. Yang Y.-G. (2010).

 Besides this catalog, several catalogs from various survey projects are available for reference.
-For instance, the OGLE catalog of 2580+1351 EBs in LMC and SMC (Wyrzykowski et al. 2003, 2004), 11099 EBs in ASAS catalog (Paczynski et al.\,2006); a catalog of 773 EBs in the TrES survey (Devor et al.\,2008; https://www.cfa.harvard.edu/~jdevor/Catalog.html); {\it Kepler} EB stars catalog of 1879 EBs in its first data release (Prsa et al.\,2011; http://astro4.ast.villanova.edu/aprsa/kepler).
-The fruitful searchs (e.g. Mkrtichian et al.\,2002, Kim et al.\,2003) and those fruitless attempts (e.g. Pazhouhesh et al. 2009) can be used for reference in candidates selection.
+For instance, the OGLE catalog of 2580+1351 EBs in LMC and SMC (Wyrzykowski et al. 2003, 2004), 11099 EBs in ASAS catalog (Paczynski et al.\,2006); a catalog of 773 EBs in the TrES survey (Devor et al.\,2008; \url{https://www.cfa.harvard.edu/~jdevor/Catalog.html}); {\it Kepler} EB stars catalog of 1879 EBs in its first data release ( \url{http://astro4.ast.villanova.edu/aprsa/kepler}; Prsa et al.\,2011) and the second data release has increased the total number of identified EBs to 2165 (\url{http://keplerEBs.villanova.edu}; Slawson et al. 2011, Matijevic et al. 2012).
+We investigated these catalogues and summarize them in Table~\ref{Tab:stat-EA}.
+In addition, the fruitful searches (e.g. Mkrtichian et al.\,2002, Kim et al.\,2003) and those fruitless attempts (e.g. Pazhouhesh et al. 2009) can be referenced in selecting candidates.